Is your sciatica pain making you depressed and putting you down?

 Sciatica affects anywhere between 15-45% of Americans.

-So, what is sciatica exactly and what is sciatica caused by and how to relieve sciatica pain?
+So, what is it exactly, what is sciatica caused by and how to relieve sciatica pain?

 It is the medical term that is used to describe nerve pain in the legs, feet and buttocks.